 My friend introduced me to the concept of digital gardens, which I found to be a useful medium for myself to organize my thoughts and record my learnings.

 A digital garden is akin to a public and digital commonplace notebook.
 I love things like this: seeing and sharing not just the result of a project but the process of creation.
-It was inspiring to learn the precise label for this practice, and to browse a curated list of various digital gardens .
-Doing it in public imposes a certain level of refinement and accountability, but there also isn’t the expectation that many people are actually going to read this
+The tangled and unrefined thoughts.

 favorite digital gardens: